Empowering young women through film and storytelling

 The yanaya gender film and dialogue festival

-nayanaya trust's flagship program.
-The yanaya gender film and dialogue festival showcases films exploring gender, LGBTQI+ identities, culture and broader social issues, with a focus on rural and peri-urban communities.
-The festival takes place every two to three years, allowing for deeper engagement and impact within the communities it serves.
+nayanaya trust’s flagship programme, the yanaya gender film and dialogue festival showcases films exploring gender, LGBTQI+ identities, culture and social issues, with a focus on hosting the festival in rural and peri-urban communities.
+The festival creates space for conversation, learning and community engagement through film.

 Supported by